svanoort/gerrit-workflow-demo/README.md

 	- To build: run build.sh (using sudo if needed) - it will need a couple minutes
 	- To run: run start.sh

+# Using it:
+* Jenkins is available at localhost:8081 (Linux) or jenkins:8081 (Mac or with hosts entry)
+* Gerrit is available at localhost:80801 (Linux) or gerrit:8080 (Mac or with hosts entry)

 # To stop:

 * Using Docker Compose: 'docker compose kill'